firozkhan18/Java-Evaluations/java-basic-exercises.md

 Original String: zyxwyxyxzwxyz
 Starting anagram indices of xyz: [0, 6, 10]
-Click me to see the solution

 189. Write a Java program to two non-negative integers num1 and num2 represented as strings, return the sum of num1 and num2.

 Expected Output:

 '123' + '456' = 579
-Click me to see the solution

 190. Write a Java program to find the missing string from two given strings.

 Expected Output:

 Missing string: [Solution]
-Click me to see the solution

 191. Write a Java program to test whether there are two integers x and y such that x^2 + y^2 is equal to a given positive number.